claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 **Use as ingredient for**: _Weapons_
 **Crafting Value (when used as ingredient)**: _2500 GP_
 **Use**: _Weapon Enchant_
 **Description**: The Purple Worm is deadly not only from its mouth but from its stinger as well.
-You can only imagine what it needs such a big stinger for, and you don't want to find out if there are bigger things out there the worm is worrying about.<br>You can use a Bonus Action to apply the poison to a weapon or 3 pieces of ammunition.
-The poison from the stinger can be applied directly to a weapon or 3 pieces of ammunition 1 time, or you can refine the poison with the Poisoner Kit or the Alchemist Kit for 1 hour to make an extract that allows you to have 3 vials of poison with the same effect instead.<br>When coating a weapon with either the stinger secretions or the extract, your weapon becomes poisonus for 3 hits.
+You can only imagine what it needs such a big stinger for, and you don't want to find out.<br>The poison from the stinger can be applied directly to a weapon or 3 pieces of ammunition 1 time, or you can refine the poison with the Poisoner Kit or the Alchemist Kit for 1 hour to make an extract that allows you to have 3 vials of poison with the same effect instead.<br>When coating a weapon with either the stinger secretions or the extract as a Bonus Action, your weapon becomes poisonus for 3 hits.
 On a hit, the target takes he mundane damage normally, and immediately makes a DC 19 Constitution saving throw.
 On a failure they take 10d6 Poison damage, and have the Poisoned condition for 1 hour.
 On a failure, they take half as much damage, and have no additional effect.

-**Cooking Effect**: If you have proficiency with the Poisoner Kit or the Alchemist Kit, you can refine 8 vials of an antidote.
+**Cooking Effect**: If you have proficiency with the Poisoner Kit or the Alchemist Kit, you can refine 8 vials of an antidote in 2 hours.
 When the antidote is injected, you have immunity to the Poisoned condition and resistance to Poison damage for 24 hours.